jackwimbish/tenorwisp/_docs/codebase_review.md

 *   **Functional Core:** The project has successfully implemented the most critical features of a messaging app and has now built the complete foundational "ignition switch" for the new AI platform.

 ### Areas for Improvement & Next Steps
-*   **Implement User Submission Flow:** The next major step is to build the Flutter UI for users to submit topic ideas and connect it to the Firestore data model (`submissions` collection).
-*   **Build Core AI Logic:** The `start_generation_round` function in the Python backend needs to be fleshed out with the actual logic for fetching data from Firestore, running analysis, and generating threads.
+*   **Build Core AI Logic:** The next major step is to build out the `start_generation_round` function in the Python backend.
+This includes fetching all "live" submissions from Firestore, running the clustering analysis, generating threads with an LLM, and archiving the processed submissions.
 *   **UX Enhancements:** Continue to improve the user experience with features like read receipts, typing indicators, and user online/offline status for the messaging component.
+*   **Implement Edit Submission:** Add the "Edit" functionality to the `SubmissionScreen` as a future enhancement.

 ## 5. Conclusion

 The TenorWisp codebase is in an exceptionally strong position.
-The successful implementation of the new Python backend on Railway marks the completion of a major architectural milestone.
-By establishing a robust, scalable, and secure foundation for AI processing, the project is perfectly prepared to build out the full suite of features for the AI-powered discussion platform, while continuing to support its existing real-time messaging capabilities.
+The successful implementation of the new Python backend on Railway and the completion of the entire user-facing submission flow mark two major architectural milestones.
+By establishing a robust, scalable, and secure foundation for AI processing and data collection, the project is perfectly prepared to build out the full suite of features for the AI-powered discussion platform, while continuing to support its existing real-time messaging capabilities.